kaganisildak/tansiv/doc/docker/running.md

 An example of this can be found in `examples/docker`.

 After this, you should be able to run `tansiv` with the wanted network and deployment files.
+(The order of arguments can be determined by running `tansiv` with no arguments.)

-You should add `--cfg=network/model:CM02 --cfg=network/TCP-gamma:0` to `tansiv` for the latencies to be consistent with the network description.
+You should add `--cfg=network/model:CM02 --cfg=network/TCP-gamma:0` to `tansiv`’s arguments for the latencies to be consistent with the network description.

 ## Making sure `tandocker` can find the necessary files